HISTORY, CULTURE & ECONOMIC STATUS

 The district is sixty-five miles northwest of Chicago in southwest rural McHenry County.
 The district is predominately agriculture, but does contain several large industries as well as smaller industries within the Marengo and Union area.

 The trend in new population is younger families, raising school aged children.
 Approximately half of the adult work force is blue collar, though there is a growing segment of the population that is professionally trained in the areas of medicine, dentistry, technology, accounting, and the law.

-Honors Classes (18): English I, English II, English III, College Writing, Humanities (9, 10,& 11), Geometry, Algebra II, Pre-Calculus, Accelerated Biology, Accelerated Chemistry, Physics, Advanced Biology, Accounting II, Spanish III, Spanish IV, and Mandarin Chinese IV
+Honors Classes (18): English I, English II, English III, College Writing, Humanities (9, 10,& 11), Geometry, Algebra II, Pre-Calculus, Accelerated Biology, Accelerated Chemistry, Physics, Advanced Biology, Accounting II, Spanish III, and Spanish IV

 Advanced Placement Classes (11*): 2-D Design/Studio Art, Art History, Music Theory, Biology, Chemistry, Calculus AB, Statistics, English Literature, Macroeconomics, US History, and Humanities *

 *Please note that students earn AP gpa weight & complete the AP English Literature exam, but the class is not an official Advanced Placement curriculum.